This post reviews the best non-toxic cookware to buy including the safest brands of cookware, and discusses the types of cookware to avoid and why.

 Safest cookware materials:

-Pure ceramic:
+1. Pure ceramic:

-Stainless steel:
+2. Stainless steel:

 With this in mind, any damaged stainless steel pans or pots should be discarded to decrease heavy metal exposure.
 As well, the amount of heavy metal leaching depends on the stainless steel grade, cooking time, and cookware use, so I recommend using high-quality, surgical-grade stainless steel cookware, and it's even better if it's nickel-free.

 Stainless steel lined copper cookware is also a safe option because the copper surface doesn't come into contact with the food.
-Another benefit of stainless steel cookware is that most brands are dishwasher safe and some brands even come with a lifetime warranty.

-Cast iron and carbon steel:
+3. Cast iron and carbon steel:

-The best non-toxic cookware to buy:
+The best non-toxic cookware:

 Here is a list of safe cookware options and the best non-toxic cookware brands that I recommend:

-Xtrema ceramic cookware
+Pure ceramic cookware - Xtrema ceramic cookware

+Xtrema is the only brand I have been able to find that makes pure ceramic cookware.
 I have many Xtrema cookware items in my kitchen and really like this brand and their products.
 They are an investment but they should last you a lifetime and should never need to be replaced, so in the long run it could actually save you money compared to other less durable cookware that needs to be replaced frequently.

 Pros: Easy to clean, dishwasher safe and eco-friendly.
 The cookware is scratch resistant and stain proof.
 They offer a 40 day trial and 10 year warranty.